soumya92/barista/modules/media.md

 Not all media players register with D-Bus by default.
 Some require a setting to be enabled, while others may need a plugin to be installed.
 Searching for MPRIS or D-Bus in your player's docs should yield instructions on how to enable D-Bus registration.

+`media.Auto()` will use the most recently connected player, falling back to the previously connected player when it disconnects.
+The optional exclusions list can be used to ignore certain media players that might be misbehaving, or used for non-media purposes.

 ## Configuration